Pianist

 Quotient Polynomial

-To consolidate all constraints into a single polynomial relation, we prove the existence of a polynomial hi(X) satisfying:
+To consolidate all constraints into a single polynomial relation, we prove the existence of a polynomial satisfying:

 where the vanishing polynomial over the evaluation domain is defined as: